Bayesian model-based clustering for populations of network data: Simulations

 We now explore how well our model infers the parameters with respect to various network sizes and sample sizes.
 We keep $C=3$ clusters and $B=2$ blocks.
 We consider four different network sizes of 25, 50, 75 and 100 nodes, and simulate populations of 45, 90, 135, 180, 225, 270 and 315 networks, for each network size respectively.

 To simulate the network populations, we first generate the network representatives of each cluster assuming each follows an SBM.
 We specify the parameters of the SBMs so that the expected degree of the resulting network representatives is preserved for all network sizes.
 The representatives obtained for cluster $c=1$ for the different network sizes are visualised in Figures \ref{rep_25}, \ref{rep_50}, \ref{rep_75} and \ref{rep_100}.
-In the Supplementary material, Section 2.2, Figures 1-4, we illustrate the rest of the representatives for $c=2,3$, for the network sizes considered.
+In the Supplementary material, Section 2.2, Figures 1-4 \citep{mantziousupp}, we illustrate the rest of the representatives for $c=2,3$, for the network sizes considered.
 The resulting populations are generated by perturbing the edges of each network representative, for each network size considered, with a false positive $p_{c}$ and false negative $q_{c}$ probability fixed at 0.08, for $c\in\{1,2,3\}$.

-For each simulated data set we run the MCMC for 500,000 iterations with a burn-in of 150,000.
-We demonstrate the performance of our model by obtaining the absolute error of the model parameters for each simulation regime, as seen in Figures \ref{var_sim} and \ref{var_sim2}.
-Specifically, the plots demonstrate the variability of the absolute error (y axis) for various sample sizes (x axis).
+For each simulation regime, we consider 10 replications of our MCMC, each on a different randomly generated data set, and run our algorithm for 500,000 iterations with a burn-in of 150,000. \textcolor{black}{For the largest simulation scenario involving 100-node networks and 315 network observations, 500,000 iterations of our MCMC required a run time of approximately 24 hours.
+Thus, 10 replications was deemed reasonable, taking into account the increased computational burden associated with running these simulations.} We demonstrate the performance of our model by obtaining the distribution of the absolute error of the model parameters for each simulation regime, as seen in Figures \ref{var_sim} and \ref{var_sim2}.
+Specifically, the plots demonstrate how the distribution of the absolute error (y axis) scales for various sample sizes (x axis).
 The absolute error is the absolute value of the difference between the posterior means obtained after burn-in, and the true value of the parameter.
-The different coloured lines and dots correspond to the different clusters considered.
-The multiple dots of the same color correspond to 5 replications of the MCMC, each on a different randomly generated data set.
-The lines connect the absolute errors averaged across the replications.
+The different grey shades of the boxplots correspond to the different clusters considered, and the lines connect the mean absolute error across replications to illustrate the trend.